This article was updated on July 21, 2019.

 Do bear in mind that if you are eating with a group of 5-6 or more people, a tip will usually be added on your bill (based around 15-20% of the total you have all spent plus tax.)

 My Tip: I always tip 20% of my bill total.
 I have yet to encounter bad service at a restaurant or cafe; but that’s no doubt because I live in Australia.
 Our servers earn good wages, so their service isn’t always that amazing here.
 This is never the case when I travel in the US.
-If I find myself with exceptional service or eat in a more higher end eatery; I tip around 25%.
 You can tip in cash or by card depending on how you are paying.
 But never pay for a meal with a prepaid debit card due to “hold” transactions that can occur when the tip is added.
+Always pay cash to avoid this.

 If I drink at a bar, I always tip at least $2 per drink in cash.
 If you don’t tip, don’t expect great service for the rest of the evening.
 Consistent tips = good service.
-If a bartender doesn’t make a drink – but pulls the lid off a beer etc then you don’t have tip them for that.
-But $1 here and there won’t hurt if you plan to drink there for awhile and what the bartender to prioritise you.
+If a bartender doesn’t make a drink – but pulls the cap off a beer etc then you don’t have tip them for that.
+But $1 here and there won’t hurt if you plan to drink there for awhile and want the bartender to prioritise serving you.

 Tipping For Other Services